Recognized Commitment to High-Quality Care

 A Top Heart Transplantation Program in the U.S.

-In 2021, Duke ranked among the top three programs in the U.S. for the number of transplants performed each year, according to the Organ Procurement and Transplantation Network.
+Duke is among the top programs in the U.S. for the number of heart transplants performed each year, according to the Organ Procurement and Transplantation Network.
 We have some of the shortest wait times in the region.
 Our team uses advanced techniques to match more hearts with more people who have heart failure and related conditions.

 Innovative Clinical Care and Research